sdbeng/sdbeng/README.md

 ** Happy almost Spring!
 May God keep you and your family safe and healthy.

-📫 Currently working on Data Multitier JPA and Spring Web Security microservices project. stack: React.js, SpringBoot.
+📫 Currently working on a Data Multitier JPA and Spring Web Security microservices project. stack: React.js, SpringBoot.
 Thank God for this opportunity and future ones.

 📐 2024:♂ Taking walks every day helps me out refocus and think on tasks to have a better approach.
 Continue reading docs about nextjs14 changes, and now building an ai-saas project.
 Grabbed the new Xcode and SwiftUi, reading the docs and building a project.
 It looks great so far.